What Are Solar Tiles?

 - Solar tiles are even more durable than traditional, bolt-on panels.
 Solar panels can last up to 40 years, but since they are rigid modules mounted on metal, they can be damaged by extreme weather conditions such as hurricanes.
 Solar tiles, on the other hand, are as durable as the roof itself and even hurricane force wind would not be able to rip them off.
 The modules will protect that portion of the roof instead of damaging it.

-- Solar tiles are a great option for new buildings, and they help come up with solutions to reduce wasted roof space and maximize solar efficiency.
+- Solar tiles are a great option for new buildings, and they help come up with solutions to reduce wasted roof space and maximise solar efficiency.
 Their installation is simple, quick, and can be done by any roofer or solar installer.
 Moreover, there are different types of tiles to accommodate different roof and tile styles.

-Disadvantages of solar tiles
+Disadvantages of Solar Tiles

 - They cannot be installed on an already existing roof: they are only suitable for new buildings or for those who plan to substitute all the tiles.
 That is because solar and traditional shingles must be installed at the same time.
 Solar panels, on the other hand, can be installed even after your roof is finished.

 - Obviously, the initial cost of purchasing solar tiles is higher than that of traditional asphalt ones.
-Currently solar tiles are still a more expensive option than traditional bolt-on panels, and slightly less efficient.
+Currently, solar tiles are still a more expensive option than traditional bolt-on panels, and slightly less efficient.
 However, if you are already planning to build a new roof, the added cost of installing solar tiles might not be so prohibitive.

-Solar tiles might not be the best option for everybody, but they are a great solution for those who are planning to build a new roof and want it to look as beautiful as possible, while incorporating solar energy.
+Solar tiles might not be the best option for everybody, but they are a great solution for those who are planning to build a new roof and want it to look as beautiful as possible while incorporating solar energy.
 If you fit all the requirements and don’t want to compromise the style of your house but wish to generate clean energy, this is the technology for you.
 If you have decided to install either solar panels or solar tiles, you will likely have to embark on a long research process to find information and suppliers.